Discover the Artists of Saint-Quentin-la-Poterie

 Meet the Ceramics Artists

-Some of these talented artists invited me into their private studios and talked with me about their particular technique.
+Some of these talented artists invited me into their private studios and talked with me about their particular techniques.
 I have highlighted a few below:

 Françoise Escale Agnan is such a talented artist, and I entered her studio and gallery because of her display of prints made from clay plates and ink.
 Her work is lovely and delicate.
 She took me down into the cave of her gallery where hanging among the stones were the fragile bird-like sculptures made of porcelain hang from the ceiling.
 Shadows reflecting off the stones gave a new depth to the slow-moving installation.
 As I turned to leave, there were her wonderful sculptural lights, sheer as paper and rigid as stone.